nick-gray-bah/python-trader/README.md

 Designed for scalability, efficiency, and extensibility, this project empowers users to perform in-depth technical analysis and automate their trading strategies.

-## Key Features

-- **Historical Stock Data Retrieval**: Fetch daily stock price data from trusted sources like Yahoo Finance.
-- **Financial Indicators Calculation**: Compute essential technical indicators such as RSI, MSA, MACD, and other key metrics to assist in data-driven decision-making.

-- **Automated Trading Bot**: The trading bot buys and sells stocks automatically based on the calculated indicators and thresholds set by the user.
-Users can customize when to buy or sell stocks by defining specific indicator levels.

 ## Steps to Run the Project

 1. Add tickers to stocks.txt that you wish to run the bot for.